T04R/rice-kit/README.md

 ---

-**Note:** Future updates may introduce new features or configuration changes.
+Note: Future updates may introduce new features or configuration changes.

----